 The foundation stone that was laid by the Tibetan translator Rinchen Zangpo in the middle of 12th century, the Alchi Monastery is a fabled construction in the midst of three other ancient monuments that is far famed for its unique style and workmanship.
 The Alchi Monastery, which was once under the control of the Kadampa order but later taken over by the Gelukpa sect, is approximately 70 kilometers away from Leh and stands to be a major visit on Leh-Ladakh tours.
 Tourists can easily hark back to the quaint era from the dilating walls of the monastery that displays a diorama of both Buddhism and the Hindu kings.
 Further, the baroque styled architectural monastery also holds huge statues of Lord Buddha, Chortens and three major shrines – the Dukhang that is the Assembly Hall, Sumtseg and Temple of Manjushri.

 Overlooking the River Indus and close to the Thikse Monastery, the Matho Monastery in the village of Matho is yet another popular tourist attraction in Leh-Ladakh.
 It is approximately 26 kilometers away from Leh and is the only epitome of the Sakyapa sect in the Ladakh region.
-Much of its workmanship is in ruins but the monastery holds a newly built assembly hall, which is known as du-khand and holds many colourful paintings and a Sakyamuni Buddha statue.
+Much of its workmanship is in ruins but the monastery holds a newly built assembly hall, which is known as du-khand and holds many colorful paintings and a Sakyamuni Buddha statue.
 It also maintains a small chapel and museum.
 The ‘festival of the oracles’, which is an annual festival and held during the first month of Tibetan calendar, is a major religious event for the locals that is bound within the monastery walls.

 The Spituk Monastery that was built in the 11th century is one of the finest examples of the Gelukpa sect and remains one of the major attractions for the tourists in the Leh-Ladakh region.
 It is approximately 9 kilometers away from Leh and is a home to over 100 monks.
 The monastery holds an image of Lord Buddha, Mahakaal and of Amitayus, which is about a finger high in length.
 It also boasts of a rich collection of thangkas, ancient masks, antique arms, etc. The main temple also maintains a high throne, which is reserved for the Dalai Lama, and an old chapel that displays the images of Tsong-kha-pa, his two chief disciples and of the Buddha.
 The popular Gustor Festival, which takes place from the 27th to 29th day in the month of February every year, is hosted within the walls of the Spituk Monastery.